jschmid1/gopro_as_webcam_on_linux/README.md

                            USE WITH CAUTION.
 THIS CHANGES EVERY TIME YOU REBOOT/RECONNECT THE CAMERA THIS OPTION IS NOT SUITABLE FOR AUTOMATION!

+  -r,  --resolution        select the resolution you would like the GoPro to output.
+"1080", "720", or "480."

+  -f,  --fov               select the FOV you would like to use. "wide", "linear", or "narrow."

   -i,  --ip                provide a IPv4 address to the GoPro i.e. (172.27.187.52)
                            CAUTION!
-This may change as well over time.
+This may change over time.

   -a,  --auto-start        automatically start ffmpeg to serve the GoPro as a video device to your operating system.
                            If this flag is omitted, print the corresponding command to run it yourself.

-  -r,  --preview           Just launch a preview in VLC.
+  -v,  --preview           Just launch a preview in VLC.
 This will not expose the device to the OS.

   -u,  --user              VLC can't be started as root, please provide a username you want to run it with.
 (Typically your 'default/home' user)

-  -V,  --verbose           echo every command that gets executed -h,  --help              display this help
+  -V,  --verbose           echo every command that gets executed

+  -h,  --help              display this help
 Commands:
   webcam                   start the GoPro in webcam mode